mine-cetinkaya-rundel/citizenstatistician/README.md

 8. Push your changes with `usethis::pr_push()` and complete the pull request on GitHub.

-If when you run `usethis::pr_push()` you get an error saying (an error that probably says `"Push errored, Check that the PR branch is editable, then check your git2r config"`, go to the Terminal window instead and type
+**Note:** If when you run `usethis::pr_push()` you get an error saying (an error that probably says `"Push errored, Check that the PR branch is editable, then check your git2r config"`, go to the Terminal window instead and type

 ```
 git push